p13tarunkk/p13tarunkk.github.io/_posts/2023-01-16-Writing-PM-product-management-resume.md

      width="50%"
      height="auto" />

 A lot can happen over a call, even if you have the best resume.
 Be <b>ready to be probed on your resume (A lot!)</b>.
-Otherwise,
+Anyway,

 * Show Enthusiasm
 * Stay Confident
 * Communicate Clearly

-Finally, if possible, *show off your superpower* that directly or indirectly can help you in the job.
+Finally, if possible, *show off your superpower* that directly or indirectly helps you in the job.
 E.g., Creativity is always a sought-after skill everywhere.

 <img src="{{site.baseurl}}/assets/images/Show-off.jpg"
 		 alt="Informal_CV_profile"